zer0Kerbal/AsteroidCities/readme.md

 ### Parts

+* 3.75 Command bunker with all the modcons, custom IVA and seats four.
 * 2.5m Klaw
-* 0.62m Klaw with water detector
+* 0.625m Klaw with water detector
 * Refinery
 * Greenhouse